triopsi/ice-cold/README.md

 # Ice Cold

 > :warning: This is a development version.
-Dont use this theme for the production!
+Dont use this git clone repository for the production!
+Use the releases on the right side oder tab or use the wordpress theme place for the production.

 <p align="center">
     <img src="screenshot.png" width="550">